adaptyteam/adapty-docs/versioned_docs/version-2.0/reusable/Price.md

 <!--- Price.md --->

-Discount price of a product in a local currency.

 | Parameter | Type   | Required in request | Nullable in request | Description                                    |
 | --------- | ------ | ------------------- | ------------------- | ---------------------------------------------- |